 It is not unusual for a faulty door lock actuator to trigger an anti-theft alarm to go off randomly.
 This usually happens because of water seeping inside the door and causing the actuator to malfunction.
 Fortunately, fixing the leak and sealing the connector might fix your problem.
 An old actuator might also be the cause of this problem and replacing it might be the only solution.

 The solution to a broken or faulty connection requires the connection to be changed or to be repaired.
-The vehicle’s door will be needed to be taken out and the lock assembly to be repaired.
+The vehicle’s door will need to be taken out and the lock assembly to be repaired.
 The vehicle must be shown to a mechanic and fixed as soon as possible.

 Rust is one biggest problems faced by any automobile owner.
 It can be the reason why the lock system of the vehicle has stopped working or is working inconsistently.
 Rust or dirt can get built up in the assembly line, causing it to malfunction and not work.
 The lock system may also jam due to a broken piece or a foreign object not allowing the actuator to work properly.
 This can cause to lock to be stuck and not operational.